As of this writing, more than 11.5 million American and Canadians live overseas…

-But Mexico also has a rich culture that we aren’t that familiar with… a colorful culture with fascinating traditions, fiestas, arts and artisans, music, and dance.
+But Mexico also has a rich culture that we aren’t that familiar with… a colorful history, fascinating traditions, fiestas, arts and artisans, music, and dance.

 But what’s really unusual is that you can qualify for residency with savings, such as a 401k or IRA balance.

 Best of all, my visa paperwork did not require any notary seal, apostille, or translation, as it does in most countries.
-Just bring your English pay stubs and be on your way…
+Just bring your English pay stubs to the consulate and be on your way…

 If you don’t want to fuss with residency at all, you can get a six-month tourist entry by just driving over the border.
 If part-year living is what you have in mind (or operating a vacation rental), then the six-month tourist entry can do the trick.

 And if your six-month visa runs out?
 You can simply drive to the border, and get another six months when you cross back over… legally.

 #4.
 The Dollar Is At An All-Time High